-Last Sunday saw the second meeting of the Bleak House Classics Book Club.
+Last Sunday was the second meeting of the Bleak House Book Club.
 It was a slightly chaotic and distracted meeting with dogs and children scampering around Kelly’s gorgeous house in Hertfordshire and us staring in wonder at the muntjac deer prancing around the garden.
 Dom very kindly cooked us a Sunday roast and we settled down in front of the fire to discuss the book.

 What we thought

 We chose Virginia Woolf’s much-adored book Mrs Dalloway because both Jenna and Lauren had talked in Devon about how much they loved it and so the rest of us were really keen to read it.
 Other than Jenna and Lauren none of us had read any of Virginia Woolf’s books and so it was the obvious choice for our second book.
 Here is what we thought.

 The book is set on one day, a Wednesday in June, in 1923.
 The book follows Clarissa Dalloway as she prepares for a party she is due to hold that evening.
 At the same time as Clarissa’s preparations are taking place, Septimus Warren Smith, a veteran of the First World War, is walking through London on the last day of his life.

 A few of us, including me, found Mrs Dalloway challenging to read at first.
 The book is not constructed in a way that is familiar – it’s written as a stream of consciousness and there are no chapters and only a handful of section breaks.
 It required a shift in attention and once I gave up trying to read a couple of pages at bedtime and sat down during the day to concentrate on it, I became completely absorbed in Woolf’s style of writing.
 I began to really enjoy the long sentences that often started off about one thing and ended on something quite different.
 Helen read the book in one go on a long train journey and I think this was the best way to approach it.